Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

   Its time to put our results together to find the good insights that can be interesting for our futur report

   Woodland Charlotte Bag is in A Class and has the most increase in sale from 2020 to 2021 in comparision to others.
 That means it was ordered more than others in 2021.

+## Objective

+Before creating any dashboard-like page, we need focus on what WarmeHands needs to make decisions.

+The Management team said they wanted to know
++ what items would be best for renewing or increasing inventory
++ having an idea of the influence of the categories and countries

+ So we will have to make sure these business requests are considered.

 1 Handanhal and Misra (2014).
 ABC Analysis for Inventory Management: Bridging the Gap between Research and Classroom.